eslint/eslint/docs/maintainer-guide/pullrequests.md

 1. A dependency upgrade
 1. Related to the build system

-Reviewers may merge all pull requests, including those that committers may merge.
+TSC members may merge all pull requests, including those that committers may merge.

 ## When to Merge a Pull Request